-There are a few main varieties of this bug, the Armored Scale creates a hard shell that protects it from predators (and, unfortunately, pesticides).
-The Soft Scale variety are the type that create a waxy film over themselves, and are slightly easier to deal with than their hard, armored cousins.
-Mealybugs are a much larger version of these bugs, and often the easiest to deal with because of that fact.
-All varieties prefer different types of plants, which can help you identify which type you are working with.
+There are a few main varieties of this bug.
+First, the Armored Scale creates a hard shell that protects it from predators (and, unfortunately, pesticides).
+The Soft Scale variety is the type that makes a waxy film over themselves and is slightly easier to deal with than their hard, armored cousins.
+Mealybugs are a much larger version of these bugs and are easiest to eradicate.
+All varieties prefer different plants, which can help you identify which type you are working with.

 These pesky insects love warm and dry environments.
-If you do manage to see them, you will often notice them first on the bottom of your plants’ leaves, or where the leaves meet the base of the plant.
-Eventually your plant will show signs of an infestation, looking sickly and withered, with yellowing and curling leaves.
-If you end up with the Soft Scale variety, they leave behind a ton of honeydew, which eventually will attract gross, black fungus.
+If you do manage to see them, you will often notice them first on the bottom of your plant's leaves or where the leaves meet the plant's base.
+Eventually, your plant will show signs of an infestation, looking sickly and withered, with yellowing and curling leaves.
+If you end up with the Soft Scale variety, they leave behind a ton of honeydew, eventually attracting gross, black fungus.
 This sooty, moldy residue may be the first sign of these pests you notice.